 Jeep Safari: INR 2500 per trip (Maximum 4 members)

 Grand Safari Timings: 10 AM to 4:30 PM

 - INR 260 per adult

 - INR 130 per child

 - INR 400 per foreigner

 Suggested Read: The Top 10 National Parks In India: A List You Just Can’t Ignore

 2. Bandipur National Park

 Among all the top national parks of Karnataka, Bandipur National Park is the popular one.
 It is home to around 70 tigers, and over 3000 Asian elephants, as well as other animals like leopards, dhole, gaur, sloth bears, and a variety of birdlife.
-Spread across an area of 874 square kms, this national park is a part of the famous Nilgiri Biosphere Reserve.
-The entry point and interpretation center of the park is located in Bandipur village on the highway after Melkamanahalli Village.
+Spread across an area of 874 square km, this national park is a part of the famous Nilgiri Biosphere Reserve.
+The entry point and interpretation center of the park are located in Bandipur village on the highway after Melkamanahalli Village.
 While private vehicles are not allowed inside the park, private jeep safaris can be arranged via Jungle Lodge & Tuskar Trails.

 Location: NH 67, Hangala Village, Gundlupet Taluk, Chamarajanagar District, Bandipur, Karnataka